How to get rid of pimples and prevent them from coming back

 If you’re not cleaning your makeup brushes, you 100% need to be.
 Not only can dirty makeup brushes give you pimples but they can cause eye infections too.
 Makeup brushes trap excess makeup and the oils from your face within their bristles and this sits on the brush attracting bacteria until you clean it!

 You don’t need to splash out on expensive brush cleaners either.
-A bit of baby shampoo with warm water in a plastic bowl will do.
+A bit of baby shampoo from Chemist Warehouse, with warm water in a plastic bowl will do.

 6. Don’t over wash

 Cleansing your face multiple times a day or using very drying cleansers can run the risk of irritating your skin and triggering excess oil production.
 Try to only cleanse once in the morning and once before bed.
 And make sure you pick a cleanser that is kind to your skin.

 You’ve probably heard this one before and it’s probably one of the best cures.
 Staying hydrated allows your body to better flush any toxins from your system, the same toxins that can come through your skin and cause spots.
 Drinking water also keeps the water levels in your skin high, which stops your skin from over producing oil to stay moist.